 As an example, if you use Dropbox to store your files, the Dropbox folder will be encrypted as well.
 Same goes for other online backup services, and most local backups.

-All you need to do is simply reset the infected computer to factory settings (in Windows 10, it is done with just a couple of clicks in using the Reset function), and restore your stuff back from Zinstall Backup.
+All you need to do is simply reset the infected computer to factory settings (in Windows 10, it is done with just a couple of clicks in using the Reset function), and restore your stuff back from Zinstall FullBack.

 Similar to other viruses, ransomware generally spreads through malicious email attachments, or malicious pop-ups / ads on shady websites.